Spring bean scopes (Request, Session, Global Session) with example

 This controller has a dependency of type HelloRequestScopeData and HelloSessionScopeData.
 We display the date from bean in both requets and session scope.
 The veiw is returned to “hello.jsp”.

-Note: In the above example@Autowired annotation will search for the matching type in the spring beans and automatically wire the suitable bean instance to the object.
+Note: In the above example, @Autowired annotation will search for the matching type in the spring beans and automatically wire the suitable bean instance to the object.
 You need not declare any other explicit mentioning of the injecting the objects, @Autowired is most powerful annotation to decide the suitable object. @RequestMapping is the context path definition for the request.
 This annotation maps all the matching request from that path will be send to this particular controller method.
 For more details please read spring mvc tutorials.

 Step 4: Create Configuration files